-The three antibodies aim to inhibit the action of calcitonin gene related peptide (CGRP).
-Galcanezumab was approved in Europe in November 2018 and will now be available in pharmacies in Germany from April 1, 2019.
-Approval for fremanezumab in Europe is currently pending, but it has already been recommended by the Committee for Medicinal Products for Human Use.
-Due to deficiencies at the Korean drug manufacturer Celltrion, the USA approval of fremanezumab by the FDA was delayed.
+The three antibodies target the inhibition of the action of calcitonin gene-related peptide (CGRP).
+Galcanezumab was approved in Europe in November 2018 and is expected to be available in German pharmacies from April 1, 2019.
+Approval for fremanezumab in Europe is still pending, but it has already been recommended by the Committee for Medicinal Products for Human Use (CHMP).
+Due to deficiencies at the Korean manufacturer Celltrion, FDA approval of fremanezumab in the US was delayed.

-Galcanezumab is approved for the prevention of migraines in adults who experience migraine attacks on at least four days per month.
+Galcanezumab is approved for the prevention of migraine in adults who experience migraine attacks on at least four days per month.
 Galcanezumab is a humanized monoclonal antibody.
-In contrast to erenumab, galcanezumab and fremanezumab do not work directly by inhibiting the CGRP receptor.
-They neutralize the messenger CGRP directly.
+Unlike erenumab, galcanezumab and fremanezumab do not work directly by inhibiting the CGRP receptor.
+They neutralize the CGRP messenger substance directly.

-Similar to erenumab, galcanezumab is administered by patients themselves through a subcutaneous injection using an autoinjector.
-Initially, a so-called loading dose of 240 mg is administered.
-A further injection of 120 mg is then given every 1 month.
-Monthly treatment is for erenumab (70 mg) and fremanezumab (225 mg).
-In contrast, fremanezumab can also be administered quarterly, for which an active ingredient amount of 625 mg is approved.
-However, there is no auto-injector that provides this total amount of active ingredient.
-Rather, for this form of application, patients must administer 3 injections of 225 mg fremanezumab each.
+Similar to erenumab, galcanezumab is self-administered by patients via subcutaneous injection using an autoinjector.
+An initial loading dose of 240 mg is administered, followed by a further injection of 120 mg every month.
+This monthly treatment regimen is used for both erenumab (70 mg) and fremanezumab (225 mg).
+In contrast, fremanezumab can also be administered quarterly, for which a dose of 625 mg is approved.
+However, there is no autoinjector available that delivers this total dose.
+Instead, patients must administer three separate 225 mg injections of fremanezumab for this regimen.

-Galcanezumab was studied in 3 large phase 3 trials, Evolve 1, Evolve 2 and Regain.
-The main finding in the Evolve 1 study with 858 patients was that 62.3% of patients were able to halve their monthly headache days by at least 50%.
-This effect was achieved in 38.6% of patients when a dummy preparation was administered.
+Galcanezumab was investigated in three large phase 3 trials: Evolve 1, Evolve 2, and Regain.
+The main finding in the Evolve 1 trial, which included 858 patients, was that 62.3% of patients were able to halve their monthly headache days by at least 50%.
+This effect was achieved in 38.6% of patients receiving a placebo.

-In Evolve 2, when 915 patients were included, 59.3% of patients treated with galcanezumab halved their monthly headache days with galcanezumab.
-The administration of placebo resulted in halving the number of headache days per month in 36%.
-On average, the patients who received 120 mg of galcanezumab experienced 4.3 fewer migraine days per month; those who received placebo experienced a reduction of 2.3 fewer days per month.
-The baseline in the group treated with galcanezumab was 9.1 migraine days per month and in the placebo group 9.2 migraine days per month.
+In the Evolve 2 trial, which included 915 patients, 59.3% of those treated with galcanezumab experienced a halving of their monthly headache days.
+Placebo resulted in a halving of headache days per month in 36% of patients.
+On average, patients receiving 120 mg of galcanezumab experienced 4.3 fewer migraine days per month, while those receiving placebo saw a reduction of 2.3 fewer days per month.
+The baseline average for galcanezumab treatment was 9.1 migraine days per month, and for the placebo group, it was 9.2 migraine days per month.

 The Regain study examined patients with chronic migraines.
 There was a reduction in monthly headache days under galcanezumab by 4.8 days from 19.4 days.
 When treated with placebo, there was a reduction in headache days per month by 2.7 days, starting from 19.6 days before the start of treatment.